← Back to blog

 2. Consider financial support for interventions

 There are many more resources available that tend not to be covered by group benefits.
-Employers may consider self-funding voluntary enrollment in recognition of the fact that catching IPV upstream promises to reduce turnover, absenteeism, presenteeism, and disability-related costs later on.
+Employers may consider self-funding voluntary enrolment in recognition of the fact that catching IPV upstream promises to reduce turnover, absenteeism, presenteeism, and disability-related costs later on.

-Some notable programs and providers:
+Some notable programmes and providers:

 Important caveat: Not all interventions are effective.
-Traditional anger management programs often fail to address coercive or controlling behaviour and may exacerbate risks.
+Traditional anger management programmes often fail to address coercive or controlling behaviour and may exacerbate risks.
 Evidence-based approaches focus on socio-educational models that teach healthy relationships, accountability, and respect.

 3. Alternatives to termination in certain workplace situations